 Asbestosis Lawsuits and Settlements from Asbestos Exposure

-Asbestotis is an incurable and progressive lung disease.
-It can take decades to show symptoms and it’s usually caused by exposure to asbesos.
+Asbestosis is an incurable and progressive lung disease.
+It can take decades to show symptoms and it’s usually caused by exposure to asbestos.
 Along with physical pain, the disease brings financial hardship and an increased risk of deadly medical complications.
 Often, the victims of asbestosis from exposure may be eligible for compensation.

 Filing an Asbestosis Claim or Lawsuit

 If you’ve been diagnosed with asbestosis, you may be able to get compensation.
 However, the amount you receive from a trust fund could be lower than for other asbestos related diseases, like mesothelioma.
 Your attorney will have to show that there is enough medical evidence to support a higher settlement or payout amount.